-The call for proposal under Phase 1 of the Green Freight Assessment Program is now closed.
+The Call for proposals under Phase 2 of the Green Freight Assessment Program is now closed.
 Thank you for your interest.

 In 2016, heavy-duty vehicles accounted for 37% of Canada’s transportation-related greenhouse gas emissions and 9% of the total country’s emissions.
 Canada is identifying pathways for reducing emissions from on-road freight while ensuring the competitiveness of the transportation sector.
 A key part of these reductions will be obtained from Heavy Duty Vehicle (HDV) fleets adopting newer technologies, companies purchasing alternatively fueled vehicles and implementing operational best practices.